Plastic Waste Factsheet

 Patterns of Use

-- North America has the highest annual per capita plastic use in the world at 139 kg (not including fiber and rubber polymers), which is 19% of global plastics production and 21% of use.1
+- North America has the highest annual per capita plastic use at 139 kg (excluding fiber and rubber polymers), representing 19% of global production and 21% of use.1

 Plastic Production, Use, Disposal and Leakage in the US, 20171

-- About 30% of all the plastics ever made globally are still in use, and 60% are in landfills or loose in the environment.1
+- About 30% of all plastics ever made globally remain in use, while 60% are in landfills or loose in the environment.1,2

-- 12% of plastics in the U.S. in 2017 went into building and construction.
-Plastic use in buildings is increasing, primarily as PVC and HDPE used for piping, house wraps and siding, trim and window framing, and plastic-wood composites, as well as PUR used as insulation.
-Recovery of these materials at EOL is challenging as building demolition often produces mixed waste with low fractions of plastics, and PVC and PUR thermosets cannot be recycled easily.1
+- Building and construction accounted for 12% of U.S. plastics in 2017, primarily PVC and HDPE for piping, house wraps, siding, trim and window framing, and plastic-wood composites, as well as PUR used as insulation.
+Recovery at EoL is challenging because demolition produces mixed waste with low plastic fractions, and PVC and PUR thermosets cannot be recycled easily.1

-- The transportation sector used over 4% of plastics in the U.S. in 2017, primarily in the production of vehicles.
-The amount of plastic in vehicles increased to 8.6% of the material weight of North American light vehicles in 2017.
-The large variety of plastics used and the cost of collection, separation, and cleaning often exceeding virgin material cost results in most automotive plastics being landfilled at EoL.1
+- The transportation sector used over 4% of U.S. plastics in 2017, primarily in vehicle production.
+Plastic content in North American light vehicles reached 8.6% of material weight in 2017.
+The variety of automotive plastics and the cost of collection, separation, and cleaning (often exceeding virgin material cost) result in most being landfilled.1

 Environmental Impacts

-- Over 99% of plastic resin produced globally is derived from fossil-based feedstocks.
-This production, including both feedstock and manufacturing energy requirements, represents around 8% of global annual oil and gas use.1,7
+- Over 99% of global plastic resin is derived from fossil-based feedstocks.
+Production, including feedstock and manufacturing energy requirements, represents 8% of global annual oil and gas use.1,7

 - Projections based on current growth rates indicate that life-cycle GHG emissions from plastics could reach 15% of the global carbon budget by 2050.9